Koon-Kiat/Ocean-Sweepers/README.md

   - `ICollisionOperation` encapsulates collision responses
   - Collision callbacks execute appropriate commands based on collision type
   - Decouples collision detection from collision response logic

+- **Chain of Responsibility**:
+  - Collision handlers form a chain for processing different collision types
+  - Each handler decides whether to process the collision or pass it to the next handler
+  - Allows for flexible handling of various collision scenarios

+- **Mediator Pattern**:
+  - `CollisionManager` acts as a mediator between collidable objects
+  - Centralizes collision logic instead of distributing it across entities
+  - Reduces dependencies between individual entities

 #### Audio System Patterns